Khayatii/Fire-Detection-Streamlit-App-with-Automated-Alerts/README.md

 - Trained YOLOv8 model using the D-Fire dataset for accurate fire and smoke detection.
 - Explored different model sizes and their performance metrics.
-- Developed a Streamlit app for practical demonstration of the model's capabilities.
+- Developed a Streamlit app for practical demonstration of the model's capabilities that automatically sends alerts to the fire officer if fire or smoke is detected.
 - Investigated future implications of using computer vision in wildfire prevention strategies.

 ---